-When septic sewer systems fail, it seems there’s a solution for everything!
-Whether the problem is the toilet, the drain pipes, the septic tank, or the pipes in the drain field, there are lots of well-established ways to remedy those problems.
+Don’t panic when your septic sewer system fails, because at some point, it will.
+Whether the problem is the toilet, the drain pipes, the septic tank, or the pipes in the drain field, there are lots of well-established ways to remedy those problems, including soil restoration.

-The field has not failed, but like other components in the system the soil can be treated and maintained for safe operation.
-Ironically, the traditional answer to that question is either to abandon that drain field and build a new one in another spot, or if no other spot is available, to dig up the existing drain field and replace it with all new pipes, gravel, and soil.
-In other words, until the EarthBuster’s pneumatic soil fracturing technology came along, there was no solution for the soil at all; one just assumed it was hopeless, and started over.
+Ironically, the traditional answer to the above question is either to abandon that drain field and build a new one in another spot, or if no other spot is available, to dig up the existing drain field and replace it with all new pipes, gravel, and soil.
+In other words, until the EarthBuster’s pneumatic soil fracturing technology for soil restoration came along, there was no solution for the soil at all; one just assumed it was hopeless and started over.

 This is why the EarthBuster is so important to the septic industry.
-It makes it possible to fix what was previously assumed unfixable—the soil.
-And it does it in a profitable and safe way with immediate results—and at considerable savings when compared to replacing or rebuilding a septic drain field.
+It makes it possible to fix what was previously assumed unfixable—the absorption soil.
+And it does it in a profitable and safe way with immediate results—and at considerable savings to the homeowner when compared to replacing or rebuilding a septic drain field.

 To speed up your slow draining septic system, or maintain the good functioning of the existing system, contact one of our contractors today!
 If you’re looking for a new business or add on to your existing business contact EarthBuster today.
 406-670-8318